Subscribe to our newsletter for FREE pet updates

 The humble egg is an essential cooking ingredient around the world.
 It's used in countless recipes throughout various cuisines, but sometimes it's just best enjoyed by itself.
 It's also celebrated for its nutritious benefits, such as being an important source of protein.1

 As it turns out, your pet can also enjoy pastured eggs, even raw, and consuming eggs can benefit their health, as well.
-In fact, I believe that it's the ultimate longevity snack, as it is low in calories while simultaneously being rich in bioavailable nutrients, such as amino acids and healthy fats.
+In fact, it's the ultimate longevity snack, as it is low in calories while simultaneously being rich in bioavailable nutrients, such as amino acids and healthy fats.
 Whether it comes from chicken, quail or duck, the humble egg delivers.

 Did you know